 Sometimes employees need to vote in a protected action ballot.
-This is to take protected industrial action when bargaining for a new agreement.
+This is part of the process required to take protected industrial action when bargaining for a new agreement.

 On this page:

 Some disputes during bargaining for an enterprise agreement may escalate into industrial action.
 Strikes, work bans and lockouts are all examples of industrial action.